 Studying Data Science in Oregon

-But data scientists in the Beaver State know different:
+Aspiring data scientists in the Beaver State may be interested to know:.

 Data Science Research & Initiatives at Oregon Universities